Optimal Algorithms for Convex Nested Stochastic Composite Optimization

-Next, comparing Algorithm \ref{apalg:composite} with the accelerated primal dual (APD) algorithm \cite{chen2014optimal} designed specifically for problem~\eqref{apeq:composite_pro}, we see that APD can achieve the same convergence rate.
+Comparing it to the accelerated primal dual (APD) algorithm \cite{chen2014optimal} designed specifically for problem~\eqref{apeq:composite_pro}, Algorithm \ref{apalg:composite} achieves the same oracle complexity.
 However, our general approach allows an easy extension to handle more complicated problems in which $f$ in \eqref{apeq:composite_pro} is but one sub-component.
-In particular, if $f\upperi:= g\upperi(x) + F\upperi(A\upperi x)$, then a minimax problem which arises frequently from constrained optimization or multi-objective optimization is
+In particular, if $f\upperi:= g\upperi(x) + F\upperi(A\upperi x)$, a minimax sub-problem which arises frequently from either constrained optimization or multi-objective optimization is given by